vuiseng9/openvino-ubuntu/README.md

 # OpenVINO in Ubuntu Docker
 *April'19, vuiseng9*

 This repo aims to provide step-by-step setup of OpenVINO in Ubuntu docker environment on Intel CPU that also features integrated graphics.
-Steps will cover configuration and samples of Model Optimizer and Inference Engine.
+OpenVINO provides many examples but the documentatio, IMHO, provides only loose steps and many branching, this repo hopes to lay down the steps in a single readme and in a linear fashion - set up OpenVINO, configure Model Optimizer, download models in various framework and run some of out-of-the-box samples with Inference Engine.

 ## Tested System
 * Skylake Core i7-6770HQ (Skull Canyon NUC)
 * Kabylake Core i7-7500U

 > Your contribution to this list is very much appreciated!
-Please add your processor if you have successfully complete the whole process on your system
+Please add your processor if you have successfully complete the whole process on your system.

 ## Setup
 The approach we are taking here is an interactive docker build instead of the "Dockerfile" way due to the challenge of large prebuilt binary installation archive in git. *Yes, I am avoiding git-lfs* unless you would like to build OpenVINO from [source](https://github.com/opencv/dldt).